wp-plugins/ajax-event-calendar/readme.txt

 == Description ==

-Ajax Event Calendar WordPress Plugin is a fully localized (including RTL language support) community calendar that allows authorized users to add, edit, move, copy, resize and delete events into custom categories.
-Highly customized calendars can be added to pages, posts or text widgets using the "[calendar]" shortcode.
-Similarly, an equally customizable event list can be added using the "[eventlist]" shortcode.
-The **Installation** tab contains details on plugin installation and shortcode options.
+The official general assembly calendar of [#OccupyWallStreet](http://nycga.cc/calendar/).
+An easy-to-use visual community calendar that allows authorized users to add, edit, move, copy, resize, delete and filter events into customizable categories - supports daily, weekly, monthly and yearly repeating events.
+Calendars can be added to your site by typing "[calendar]" shortcode in the body of a page, a post or a text widget.
+Event lists are similarly added via the "[eventlist]" shortcode.
+Both shortcodes are highly customizable with numerous [display options](http://code.google.com/p/wp-aec/wiki/ShortcodeOptions).

-The plugin supports multiple eventlist instances per page, but you can only run one calendar instance per page (that includes widgets).

-*This plugin does not support WordPress MU.*

 [youtube http://www.youtube.com/watch?v=bEzomAUe4DE&rel=0]

+NOTE: The plugin supports multiple eventlist instances per page, but only one calendar instance per page.
+This plugin does not support WordPress MU.

 =  Features =

-* Filter events by category
 * Display events in Day, Week, and Month views
-* Add, delete or modify event category labels and colors
-* Copy events
+* Copy/Duplicate/Clone events
 * Supports daily, weekly, biweekly, monthly, and yearly repeating events
 * Month and Year dropdown selectors for fast navigation
 * Navigate between months/weeks with the calendar navigation buttons and the mouse wheel
-* Mini-calendar setting
+* Mini-calendar sidebar option
+* Specify category filter label
+* Add, modify and delete event categories and colors
+* Instantly filter events by category
-* Specify calendar date and time formats and start of week via **Settings > General** menu
+* Specify calendar date/time formats and start of week via **Settings > General** menu
-* Specify calendar time slot intervals: 5, 10, 15, 30 and 60 minute options (default 30)
+* Variable calendar time slot intervals: 5, 10, 15, 30 and 60 minute options
 * Specify which event form fields to hide, display and require
-* Option to specify a category filter label
 * Option to convert URLs entered in the description field into clickable links
 * Option to open links entered in event details in a new/same browser window
 * Option to allow/disallow the creation or editing of expired events